Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 #.
 Open Blender and delete the default Cube.
 #.
 Change from perspective to orthographic view using shortcut :kbd:`Numpad5`.
 #.
-Change your view from *User Orthographic* to *Front Orthographic*, using the shortcut :kbd:`Numpad1`.
+Change the view from *User Orthographic* to *Front Orthographic*, using the shortcut :kbd:`Numpad1`.
    You will see the X (red) and Z (blue) coordinate lines.
 #.
-In case you have moved your cursor by clicking anywhere in the screen, again place your cursor at the Center,
+In case you have moved the cursor by clicking anywhere in the screen, again place the cursor at the Center,
-   using the shortcut :kbd:`Shift-S` choosing *Cursor to Center* or the Transform Panel, placing your cursor at (0, 0, 0) typing directly into the Cursor 3D Location.
+   using the shortcut :kbd:`Shift-S` choosing *Cursor to Center* or the Transform Panel, placing the cursor at (0, 0, 0) typing directly into the Cursor 3D Location.
 #.
 Add a circle using shortcut :kbd:`Shift-A` :menuselection:`--> Mesh --> Circle`.
 #.
 Rotate this circle using the shortcut :kbd:`R X 9 0` and :kbd:`Return`.
 #.
 Apply the Rotation using :kbd:`Ctrl-A` and choosing *Rotation*